 It is very complicated to achieve a state of wellbeing, considering the actual politics.
 Art needs to be here with its critical spirit.
 I do not understand life without education, health, justice and culture if they are not for free and guaranteed for everybody.

-Escalera de Incendios has been transformed to an online project.
+Escalera de Incendios has been transformed into an online project.
 We have left the space after four years.
 It is very difficult to maintain a physical place while having commercial activities in Spain and the government do not support at all.
 We are working to be able to come back to the streets in a new space.
 Currently, we are planning new exhibitions in several venues in Barcelona.

 Working behind the scenes now is allowing to us to develop new cultural projects that will soon see the light!
 In October 2016 we are coming back with the second edition of the Young Gallery Weekend, an independent festival of contemporary art, a initiative of Escalera de Incendios that we are really proud of.

 T.O.P.: Who is your favourite artist, one you really admire and you would love to see his/her art in the gallery?

 A. G. : I would love to work with Ernest Zacharevic, an urban artist.
 I am interested in the way he is integrate his art in the public space.
 As you see he is not pretentious at all, converting art in something daily is the key!

 T.O.P.: If Escalera de Incendios was music what would it be?

 A. G. : Aiiii!
 What a difficult question!
 In Escalera de Incendios music has been always very present, we have always included musicians in our own events.
 From “bending” work-shops”, live acts with violins and saxophones, djs, electronic live acts and a lot more…